isomerpages/moe-bedokviewsec/_the-bedok-viewan-experience/Academic Curriculum/Humanities.md

 **Mission**

-To develop critical thinkers who have a sense of national identity and global awareness
+Setting sail on a journey to explore the past, challenge the present and shape the future

 **Vision**

-Setting sail on a journey to explore the past, challenge the present and shape the future
+Critical thinkers who have a sense of national identity and global awareness

 ### Programmes